QPR: Wally Downes joins Harry Redknapp's coaching staff

-"It's a great time to be coming to the Rangers," Downes told
+"It's a great time to be coming to the Rangers," Downes told the club website.

 "We've made an excellent start to the season and are having a real go at trying to get back in the Premier League, which is what I'm sure all the fans, staff and players want."